microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/Update-MgGroup.md

         - `[AgreementFileId <String>]`: The identifier of the agreement file accepted by the user.
         - `[AgreementId <String>]`: The identifier of the agreement.
         - `[DeviceDisplayName <String>]`: The display name of the device used for accepting the agreement.
         - `[DeviceId <String>]`: The unique identifier of the device used for accepting the agreement.
+Supports $filter (eq) and eq for null values.
         - `[DeviceOSType <String>]`: The operating system used to accept the agreement.
         - `[DeviceOSVersion <String>]`: The operating system version of the device used to accept the agreement.
         - `[ExpirationDateTime <DateTime?>]`: The expiration date time of the acceptance.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Supports $filter (eq, ge, le) and eq for null values.
         - `[RecordedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
         - `[State <String>]`: agreementAcceptanceState
         - `[UserDisplayName <String>]`: Display name of the user when the acceptance was recorded.
         - `[UserEmail <String>]`: Email of the user when the acceptance was recorded.
         - `[UserId <String>]`: The identifier of the user who accepted the agreement.
+Supports $filter (eq).
         - `[UserPrincipalName <String>]`: UPN of the user when the acceptance was recorded.
       - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`: Represents the app roles a user has been granted for an application.
 Supports $expand.
       - `[AssignedLicenses <IMicrosoftGraphAssignedLicense[]>]`: The licenses that are assigned to the user, including inherited (group-based) licenses.
+This property doesn't differentiate directly-assigned and inherited licenses.
+Use the licenseAssignmentStates property to identify the directly-assigned and inherited licenses.
 Not nullable.
 Returned only on $select.
-Supports $filter (eq, not, and counting empty collections).
+Supports $filter (eq, not, /$count eq 0, /$count ne 0).
       - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The plans that are assigned to the user.
 Read-only.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq and not).
         - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
         - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
 See a detailed description of each value.